 The symbol is simple and recognizable: a light-blue circle with a white paper plane in the center.
 This design reflects the brand’s goal of connecting people through messaging.

 The light-blue circle represents clarity and openness.
-It matches the brand’s goal to offer a clear and easy-to-use platform.
+It aligns with the brand’s goal of offering a clear, easy-to-use platform.
 The white paper plane in the middle symbolizes sending messages, the app’s main function.
 This clear design helps users quickly identify the brand and its purpose.

 What size is the Telegram logo?